mavlink/MAVSDK-docs/en/cpp/quickstart.md

 First install the MAVSDK library on your platform.

 The latest release can be installed from a prebuilt binary.
-If you need the latest develop state or want to debug the library itself, you need to [build it from source](../contributing/build.md).
+If you need the latest state or want to debug the library itself, you need to [build it from source](../contributing/build.md).

 ### Linux